 Thanks to Kuta’s kilometers of shoreline, this display stretches uninterrupted from south to north.
 Once in a while, catch silhouettes of planes coming and going to the airport nearby.

 Bali Sea Turtle Society is located in the southern part of Kuta Beach (near Discovery Plaza).
 The nonprofit usually hold releasing events at 4 pm.
-Get a token which later exchanged into a hatchling.
+Get a token which is later exchanged into a hatchling.
 Then accompany this little creature making its way to the ocean.
 Participation is free, but visitors can also give a donation of any amount.

 Nightlife Around Kuta

 When the sun is down the beach lightens up.
 Beach bars and nightclubs come into life.
-For a dance and party, clubs such as Sky Garden is where to spend the night.
+For a dance and party, clubs such as Sky Garden are where to spend the night.
 Here, dance the night out while world-class DJs tirelessly craft the best music all night long.

 Visitors looking for something calmer can hang at the bars by the beach.
 Enjoy good food while watching an acoustic music performance.